PowerGREPPowerGREP

-With PowerGREP, you can quickly search for a piece of information through files and folders on your computer, including OpenOffice documents, spreadsheets, presentations, etc. saved in the OpenDocument Format.
+With PowerGREP, you can quickly search for a piece of information through files and folders on your computer, including OpenOffice and LibreOffice documents, spreadsheets, presentations, etc. saved in the OpenDocument Format.
 Simply type in a keyword or phrase in the Search box, select which folder PowerGREP should go through and which types of files are of interest.
 When you click the search button, PowerGREP will present you with a list of MS Word documents and other files in which the text you entered in the search box was found.
 The list will show one line of context for each match.
 You can instantly inspect the entire context by double-clicking on the match in the results.

 When you do not know in advance exactly what you are looking for, PowerGREP's rich regular expression support allows you to search for virtually anything by specifying the form of what you want, and let PowerGREP find the actual text matching that form.